About LDN Research Trust

 Low dose naltrexone, where naltrexone is used in doses approximately one-tenth those used for drug/alcohol rehabilitation purposes, is being used as an "off-label" treatment for certain immunologically-related disorders.
 The use of LDN for such diseases as cancer was first proposed by Ian Zagon, PhD, and LDN's broader clinical effects in humans were proposed by Bernard Bihari, MD.

-The conference reviewed, compared and contrasted the most recent data and treatments for a variety of Auto-Immune and Immuno-modulated Conditions.
+This conference will review, compare and contrast the most recent data and treatments for a variety of Auto-Immune and Immuno-modulated Conditions.